DHill-LMK/kubernetes-anywhere/README.md

 *{concise,reliable,cross-platform} turnup of Kubernetes clusters*

+###

+This fork is my attempt at trying to make a Kubernetes Anywhere installation work behind a HTTP proxy.

 ### Goals and Motivation

 Learning how to deploy Kubernetes is hard because the default deployment automation [`cluster/kube-up.sh`](https://github.com/kubernetes/kubernetes/blob/master/cluster/kube-up.sh) is opaque.
 We can do better, and by doing better we enable users to run Kubernetes in more places.